Quantum Approximate Optimization Algorithm for Test Case Optimization: Introduction

-Third, we perform an empirical evaluation with five industrial case studies from ABB, Google, and Orona to demonstrate \ourApproach's capability of finding approximate optimal solutions for TCO problems.
-In particular, we study: \begin{inparaenum}[(a)] \item Which configurations of \ourApproach are the best for solving TCO problems?; \item Does the impact-guided decomposition of \ourApproach contribute to its performance? \item How is the performance of \ourApproach as compared to classical algorithms, i.e., Genetic Algorithm (GA) and Random Search (RS)? \end{inparaenum}
+Third, we perform an empirical evaluation with five publicly available industrial case studies from ABB, Google, and Orona to demonstrate \ourApproach's capability of finding approximate optimal solutions for TCO problems.
+In particular, we study: \begin{inparaenum}[(a)] \item Which configurations of \ourApproach are the best for solving TCO problems? \item Does the impact-guided decomposition of \ourApproach contribute to its performance? \item How is the performance of \ourApproach as compared to classical algorithms, i.e., Genetic Algorithm (GA) and Random Search (RS)? \item How is the performance of \ourApproach on a noisy quantum computer? \end{inparaenum} Given that current quantum computers inherently suffer from noise in their computations, we also compare the results of \ourApproach on the ideal simulator with that of the noisy simulator to evaluate the impact of noise.
+Finally, we assess the feasibility of \ourApproach on IBM's quantum computer by solving a small-scale TCM problem in the presence of noise.

-Based on the results of our empirical evaluation, we selected the best configurations for \ourApproach to solve the TCO problems.
-Our results show that the impact-guided decomposition strategy of \ourApproach indeed contributes to the performance of \ourApproach in finding optimal solutions.
+Based on the results of our empirical evaluation on the ideal simulator, we select the best configurations of \ourApproach to solve the TCO problems.
+Our results show that the impact-guided decomposition strategy of \ourApproach indeed contributes to its performance in finding optimal solutions.
 In addition, the effectiveness of our approach is on par with GA, with 2 (out of 5) TCO problems outperforming GA.
 This demonstrates the benefit of using \ourApproach for solving TCO problems with currently available small-scale quantum computers.
-We envision a further improvement of \ourApproach's performance in the future when large-scale quantum computers are accessible.
-We provide detailed experiment results, code, and data in the repository: \url{https://github.com/qiqihannah/LOCH-QAOA}.
+In addition, the results of the experiment comparing \ourApproach on ideal and noisy simulator showed that the performance of \ourApproach on noisy simulator is comparable to that on the ideal simulator.
+Regarding the experiment on IBM's quantum computer for solving a small-scale TCM problem, \ourApproach also reached the optimal solution obtained by the ideal simulator, thereby providing evidence about the feasibility of running \ourApproach on real quantum computers.
+These findings also demonstrate that the impact of noise on \ourApproach is insignificant.
+We envision a further improvement of \ourApproach's performance in the future when large-scale quantum computers will be available.
+We provide detailed experiment results, code, and data in the repository: \url{https://doi.org/10.5281/zenodo.13911651}.

 \begin{remark} This paper does not intend to demonstrate the quantum advantage of solving TCO problems with QAOA over classical approaches.
 This is practically impossible, since only small-scale noisy quantum computers are currently available.
 Rather, we demonstrate how TCO problems can be formulated and solved with QAOA by achieving comparable performance as classical approaches with manageable execution costs, which should be considered as a cornerstone for future quantum computing applications in solving software engineering optimization problems. \end{remark}